-Amid the last two years of the pandemic, pickleball has grown in popularity for many households as a way to ward off the pandemic blues, get some exercise, and have fun all at the same time.
+Amid the past two years of the pandemic, pickleball has grown in popularity for many households as a way to ward off the pandemic blues, get some exercise, and have fun all at the same time.

 According to The Economist, pickleball is the “fastest growing sport in America.”

 There are currently about 30 locations in Orange County—including parks, sports facilities, and housing developments—that have pickleball courts.

 The Newport Beach City Council voted to construct a new pickleball court at the Newport Ridge Community Park at the end of last year.
 And the Tustin Winter Classic Pickleball Tournament ran from Jan.
 15 to Jan.
 17.

 Created by Joel Pritchard, a politician from the state of Washington, and his friend Bill Bell, the origin of pickleball begins with friendship and love for the family.

 The story goes that when Bell stayed at Pritchard’s home, back in 1965, they had hoped to play badminton as a family activity, but couldn’t find a full set of rackets.

 Ultimately, Pritchard and Bell used ping-pong paddles and a plastic ball on a badminton court—and the first notion of what would become “pickleball” was born.